tomdekan/amazing_photos/README.md

 Set up Google OAuth credentials and add them to your `.env` file.

-For detailed setup instructions, see my guide [The simplest way to add Google sign-in to your Next.js app](https://tomdekan.com/articles/google-sign-in-nextjs).
+For detailed setup instructions, see my guide: [The simplest way to add Google sign-in to your Next.js app](https://tomdekan.com/articles/google-sign-in-nextjs).

 ## 🤝 Contributing